BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Basics.md

 ## ROTATING AND ON-CONTACT

-We will get contact between buildings to avoid putting them on top of each other.
+We will get contact between buildings to avoid putting them inside of each other.
 And also add rotation, because buildings can faced any side!.

 <!-- tabs:start -->